carlosgimenes/Training-Duolingo/Frases.md

 Do you like spending time with him? = Você gosta de passar tempo com ele?
 Do you like the green T-shirt? = Você gosta da camiseta verde?
 Do you need both of those pens? = Você precisa de ambas essas canetas?
+Do you need to sit down? = Você precisa se sentar?
 Do you often spend time in your garden? = Você frequentemente passa tempo no seu jardim?
 Do you want me to look at all those papers right now, Mr. Smith?
 Do you want to have some hot tea? = Você quer beber um pouco de chá quente?